Entity codes (Identifiers)

 For more information, see the Codes section in our Review mapping article.

-Entity origin code
+Entity origin code (primary identifier)

 An entity origin code is a primary unique identifier of a record in CluedIn.
 The required details for producing the entity origin code are established when the mapping for a data set is created.
 To find these details, go to the Map tab of the data set and select Edit mapping.
 On the Map entity tab, you’ll find the Entity Origin section, which contains the required details for producing the entity origin code.